-That night in Atlanta, Chester also shared with me that while they were writing the Hybrid Theory record, Don kept pushing him to re-write some of the lyrics to a song that hadn't been titled yet.
-But Chester said that he felt like he was at the end of his rope with that particular song, and he was so frustrated from the fatigue of re-writing it so many times.
-That's when he sat down and wrote these lyrics:
+That night in Atlanta, Chester shared with me that while they were writing the Hybrid Theory record, Don kept pushing him to re-write some of the lyrics to a song that hadn't been titled yet.
+Chester said that he felt like he was at the end of his rope with that particular song.
+He was so frustrated from the fatigue of re-writing that he sat down and wrote these lyrics out of pure frustration:

 I cannot take this anymore